xelis-project/xelis-vm/README.md

 - `blob` is a raw data type allowing to store any kind of data (like images, files..)

 Arrays of any type are also supported, but they must contain only one type of value (example: `u64[]` and with multi-depth too).

+Also note that thanks to the fully customizable Environment, you can define your own types, functions, structures, enums, and even override the default std functions.
+And for more flexibility, an Opaque type is also available to handle your whole logic in Rust directly.

 File extension is `.slx` for the source code.